Menkoi/coding-quiz/README.md

 <img src="https://i.imgur.com/26Tj3u2.png"/></a>

 # Javascript Coding Quiz
-This is a short timed quiz with different questions all realating to javascipt!
+This is a short timed quiz with different questions all relating to javascript!

 # instructions
 To view the website click the link -->